gregb93/aws-ha-web-application/README.md

 # aws-ha-web-application
-Building a highly available web application
+Designed and deployed a highly available web application architecture on AWS using multiple Availability Zones.